FAQs for Incoming Exchange Students

 Go to http://cs.jku.at/teaching/.
 There you can find the curriculum description and other useful information.

-You can look up the phone number and the email address of staff members at
+You can look up the phone number and the email address of any JKU staff member by

 For every course there is an exam (usually in the last week of the semester).